 Allow students to practise through mini paper pencil assessments, chats on MS Teams or other platforms of online teaching

 As a topic unfolds while teaching, students can be given a taster of what ‘real’ or examination style assessments are like with a focus on allocated time and marks, command terms as well as writing techniques.
 Alongside, mastery over content and subject vocabulary can be achieved through these smart, mini assessments.
-This kind of student focused formative assessment can be very effective particularly, if the teacher scaffolds the questions using simpler language, breaks the question, supplies key terms and so on.

 Provide multiple and varied opportunities to students to show you what they have learnt